 - Performs administrative duties of an ophthalmic technician.

 - Calibrate and maintain ophthalmic equipment and instrumentation.

-- Perform surgical scrub, change gloves and gown, monitor sterile field during minor and major eye surgery to meet professional standards
+- Perform surgical scrub, change gloves and gown, and monitor sterile field during minor and major eye surgery to meet professional standards.

 OPT Program Admission Criteria

 - Minimum high school grade-point average of 2.6 (4.0 scale), or if a student has taken college courses, a minimum of 12 academic credits, excluding less than 100 level courses, HPE activity, studio and performance classes (if applicable).